TrackerJack/TrackerJack/docs/source/extras.rst

 Begining with TrackerJack 2.0 - animated nulls and solids are transferred with their position and orientation animation intact.
 You can motion track a object in your movie, attact the tracker to a null and have it brought into your 3D Blender scene and to replace with a 3D model.

 .. tip::
-        TrackerJack does not layer animation that is based on expressions, it must be keyframed.
+        TrackerJack does not work with layer animation that is based on expressions, it must be keyframed.
 If you have a layer that uses expressions for position, orientation, or rotation make sure to select the layer then use the After Effects command *Animation > Keyframe Assitant > Convert Expression to Keyframes* to convert the layer before exporting with TrackerJack.

     .. image:: images/AEExpressionAnimation.png
         :alt: Expression Animation